 Eyelid twitches are common and may have different causes, such as eye irritation, strain, or lack of sleep.
-Chronic and long lasting spasms may be a sign of other conditions.
+Severe or persistent twitching may be a sign of an underlying health condition that requires treatment.

 An eyelid twitch or contraction is a repetitive and involuntary spasm of the eyelid muscles.